Sha1rholder/ChiFiAgent/README.md

 ---

 **Liability and Disclaimer:** Due to changes in international relations, tariff policies, and payment processor rules, this GitHub repository may be updated without prior notice.
-However, you can always review past versions.
-Barring force majeure, the proxy purchase terms are governed by the repository’s state at the time you place your order.
+However, barring force majeure, the proxy purchase terms are governed by the repository’s state at the time you place your order.